ephbaum/EphWordsBlog/src/content/blog/2023-05-14-2023-week-19-if-you-dont-like-your-life.md

 Another week has come and gone for the \*Baum family and I remain grateful for living in this little corner of the beautiful Pacific Northwest

-Personally I’ve found myself challenged on a variety of fronts.
+Personally I've found myself challenged on a variety of fronts.

 And Ozz needs to do a project.